The 50 Best Beaches in the World

 Cannon Beach, Oregon

 Cannon Beach, located in northwest Oregon, is a lovely beach that is known for attracting a specific bird: the puffin.
-Haystack Rock, jutting out into the ocean, is a haven for the tufted species.
+Haystack Rock, jutting out into the ocean, is a haven for the tufted species, making this beautiful attraction one of the best beaches in the world.
 Make sure to take a walk in Ecola State Park to get views of the lighthouse and visit the sea caves in nearby Hug Point.
 Don’t miss these other amazing beaches to add to your bucket list.